akeneo/pim-api-docs/content/apps/authentication-and-authorization.md

 # Authorization and authentication

+## Overview

 This guide will give you information about OAuth 2.0 and the OpenID concept that you will need when starting the development of your App.

 By following the “getting started” sections below, we will walk you through each of these concepts in a step by step process.

+::: tips
-::: tips If you just want to bootstrap an App with predefined authorization scopes to start your development, follow our  [dedicated tutorial](/tutorials/how-to-get-your-app-token.html) .
+If you just want to bootstrap an App with predefined authorization scopes to start your development, follow our [dedicated tutorial](/tutorials/how-to-get-your-app-token.html).
 :::

-## Authorization vs authentication
+### Authorization vs authentication

 **Authorization** is the process of giving permissions to apps.
 Akeneo users authorize apps to access data in their PXM Studio.
 For example, an app might be authorized to access product and asset data in a PXM Studio.